Esri/navigator-integration/README.md

 `callback`: Specifies which URL to call when navigation completes.
 If the `callback` parameter is specified, the app will be notified when navigation completes.

-`callbackprompt`: Indicates that a message should appear asking the user if control should be given back to the calling app and specifies the text of that message (*optional*).
+`callbackprompt`: Indicates the app name that should be used when Navigator asks the user if control should be given back to the calling app (*optional*).

 Note that your custom URL scheme must be registered with the operating system.
 For more information on this see [Apple's guide to custom URL Schemes](https://developer.apple.com/library/ios/featuredarticles/iPhoneURLScheme_Reference/Introduction/Introduction.html#//apple_ref/doc/uid/TP40007899) or [Google's guide to Android Intents and Intent Filters](https://developer.android.com/guide/components/intents-filters.html).